 DISCLAIMER: We’re not encouraging owners or property managers to recklessly invite or entice guests to travel where there are risks.
 These tips are simply recommendations and should not be regarded as official guidelines.
 We recommend to listen to local announcements and visit the World Health Organization’s website to stay updated on the necessary precautions you should take to protect your business.

-At Lodgify, we’ve created a checklist with guidelines and safety measures to place in your vacation rental so your guests can protect themselves during their stay.
+At Lodgify, we’ve created a guide with printable and useful resources, and safety measures to place in your vacation rental so your guests can protect themselves during their stay.
 Reassure your guests and download it in PDF below:

 A growing number of nations are closing their doors and events across the globe are being canceled.
 But travelers may still be on the lookout of booking trips either for social distancing or to enjoy after everything has calmed down.
 After all, domestic tourism has represented about 71% of all tourism spending in recent years.

 Not sure how to target national travelers?
 Get full occupancy with domestic renters when you follow these top nine tips!